 Introduction

 Contemporary species occurrence databases, and, increasingly, paleohistorical datasets are used to map distributions of species and species traits within environmental space, study underlying processes, and prepare for climate change (Pearman et al. 2008, Moritz and Agudo 2013, Lamanna et al. 2014, Maguire et al. 2015, Ivory et al. 2016).
-These distributions of species in geographic and environmental space, combined with future climate scenarios, can be used to assess species exposure and sensitivity to climate change, identify species and habitats of concern, set conservation priorities, and prepare for climate-driven shifts in habitat suitability (Iverson and Prasad 1998, Pellatt et al. 2012, Anderson 2013, Guisan et al. 2013, Iverson and McKenzie 2013).
+These distributions of species in geographic and environmental space, combined with future climate scenarios, are used to assess species exposure and sensitivity to climate change, identify species and habitats of concern, set conservation priorities, and prepare for climate-driven shifts in habitat suitability (Iverson and Prasad 1998, Pellatt et al. 2012, Anderson 2013, Guisan et al. 2013, Iverson and McKenzie 2013).
 Forest inventory datasets, such as the US Forest Inventory Analysis (FIA), are particularly rich observational datasets that have been used to assess early signals of range shifts via the distributions of mature trees and seedlings (Zhu et al. 2012, Monleon and Lintz 2015) and to parameterize models of current and future tree distributions (Iverson and Prasad 1998, Iverson et al. 2008).

 Increasingly, the predictive capacity of ecological models is being improved by integrating contemporary observational data with paleohistorical data, when available (Moritz and Agudo 2013, Maguire et al. 2015).
-Projections relying only on contemporary observational data may overlook plasticity in species-climate responses (Maiorano et al. 2013), incompletely delimit species fundamental niches (Jackson and Overpeck 2000), miss responses of species to past no-analog climates (Veloz et al. 2012), or fail to detect effects of anthropogenic land use, and other historical legacies (Svenning et al. 2015).
-Paleoecological records from the last deglaciation show that the time lag of forest responses to abrupt climate change varies from a few years to centuries (Webb 1986, Ordonez 2013, Svenning et al. 2015, Williams and Burke in press), suggesting that tree distributions have yet to fully respond to recent climate changes.
-In principle, mechanistic dynamic vegetation models (e.g., Leiblein-Wild et al. 2016) can represent the physiological, demographic, and dispersal processes that cause tree populations to lag climate change.
-In practice, however, the parameterization of these models is poorly constrained for processes operating at large temporal and spatial scales (Moorcroft 2006, Matthes et al. 2016).
+Projections relying only on contemporary observational data may overlook plasticity in species-climate responses (Maiorano et al. 2013), incompletely delimit fundamental niches (Jackson and Overpeck 2000), miss responses of species to past no-analog climates (Veloz et al. 2012), or fail to detect the historical legacies of past anthropogenic land use (Svenning et al. 2015).
+Paleoecological records from the last deglaciation show that the time lag of forest responses to abrupt climate change varies from a few years to centuries (Svenning et al. 2015, Williams and Burke in press), suggesting that tree distributions have yet to fully respond to recent climate changes.
+In principle, mechanistic dynamic vegetation models can represent the physiological, demographic, and dispersal processes that cause plant populations to lag climate change.
+In practice, however, the parameterization of these models is poorly constrained for processes operating at long time scales (Moorcroft 2006, Matthes et al. 2016).

 Historical land use has substantially affected species distributions and vegetation structure (e.g., Gehrig-Fasel et al. 2007) and may cause species distributions to incompletely fill available climates, or otherwise be at disequilibrium (Sarmento Cabral et al. 2013, Early and Sax 2014, Ivory et al. 2016).
 Anthropogenic land use is structured and is often biased within climate space, hence, species distributions and protected natural areas often represent a biased selection from the available environmental space (Scott et al. 2001).
 Biasing can confound studies that use contemporary distributional data to understand the environmental controls on species distributions and predict species responses to future climate scenarios (Pyke 2004).